Australia’s LNG boom - Opportunities and challenges

-Paul Balfe, Director of ACIL Allen Consulting’s natural gas practice, talks about the opportunities and challenges in the Australian LNG industry.
+Paul Balfe, ACIL Allen Senior Associate, talks about the opportunities and challenges in the Australian LNG industry.

 During 2013 the rapid expansion of the Australian gas industry continued to gather pace with seven LNG projects under construction.
 In Western and Northern Australia four new projects—Gorgon, Wheatsone, Prelude and Ichthys—will see total production capacity more than double from 24 million tonnes per year to 60 million tonnes per year by 2017.
 In Queensland the three CSG-to-LNG projects currently under construction in Gladstone will add 25 million tonnes per year of capacity over the same period.
 The gas market in Eastern Australia now faces an unprecedented period of transition, with a projected three-fold increase in gas demand from 700 to around 2,200 PJ/a over the next four years.
 In aggregate, the seven new LNG projects represent a capital investment of around A$190 billion.